The Economic Development Administration

 Planning

-EDA’s Planning programs help support local organizations (Economic Development Districts, Indian Tribes, and other eligible areas) with short and long-term planning efforts.
+Supports local organizations (Economic Development Districts, Indian Tribes, and other eligible areas) with short and long-term planning efforts.
+The Comprehensive Economic Development Strategy (CEDS) Content Guidelines, provides suggestions, tools, and resources for developing comprehensive economic development strategies

 Trade Adjustment Assistance for Firms

-EDA uses a national network of eleven Trade Adjustment Assistance Centers to help strengthen the competitiveness of American companies that have lost domestic sales and employment because of increased imports of similar goods and services.
+A national network of 11 Trade Adjustment Assistance Centers to help strengthen the competitiveness of American companies that have lost domestic sales and employment because of increased imports of similar goods and services

 Upon request the OEDA staff is available to provide assistance to OEDA member governments with planning and development activities that better the quality of the economic environment.